ConfederacyOfGaia/Gaia/dms-guide.md

 ### Goblinoid Revolt

 The party meets orcs early in their travels, coming across a hidden/forgotten orcish city.
 They learn that orcs are not the unthinking brutes in Enda that they are on other worlds, and establishe a relationship with them.
 The leader tells them to visit him in the Bowl of Fire any time.
-When they finally take I'm up on it, they come at the worst possible time: just as they are about the rise up and revolt against their draconic overlords.
+When they finally take him up on it, they come at the worst possible time: just as they are about the rise up and revolt against their draconic overlords.

 This will give the players a choice: Side with the Aurelian Empire, side with the orcs of the Bowl of Fire, or sit out the conflict entirely and watch the sides destroy each other.
 Each of these options will provide rich storytelling ideas.